platformxlab/NeuSim/README.md

 ![NeuSim Design](assets/simulator_design.svg)

 NeuSim features:
-- **Detailed performance modeling**: It models each comonent (e.g., systolic array, vector unit, on-chip SRAM, HBM, ICI) on an NPU chip and simulates each tensor operator in a DNN model to report rich statistics (e.g., execution time, FLOPS, memory traffic).
+- **Detailed performance modeling**: NeuSim models each comonent (e.g., systolic array, vector unit, on-chip SRAM, HBM, ICI) on an NPU chip and reports rich statistics for each tensor operator (e.g., execution time, FLOPS, memory traffic).
+It helps chip architects and system designers identify microarchitectural bottlenecks (e.g., SA-bound, VU-bound, HBM-bound).
-- **Power, energy, and carbon modeling**: It models the static/dynamic power and energy consumption of each component on an NPU chip.
-It also models the embodied and operational carbon emissions of NPU.
+- **Power, energy, and carbon modeling**: NeuSim models the static/dynamic power and energy consumption of each component on an NPU chip.
+It also models the embodied and operational carbon emissions.
 - **Support for popular DNN models**: NeuSim takes the model graph definition as an input.
 It supports various popular DNN architectures, including LLMs (e.g., Llama, DeepSeek), recommendation models (e.g., DLRM), and stable diffusion models (e.g., DiT-XL, GLIGEN).
-- **Multi-chip simulation**: It supports simulating multi-chip systems with different parallelism strategies (e.g., tensor parallelism, pipeline parallelism, data parallelism, expert parallelism).
+- **Multi-chip simulation**: NeuSim supports simulating multi-chip systems with different parallelism strategies (e.g., tensor parallelism, pipeline parallelism, data parallelism, expert parallelism).
-- **Scalability**: It leverages the Ray framework to distribute simulation jobs across multiple machines to speed up large-scale experiments and design space explorations.
+- **Scalability**: A typical use case of NeuSim is design space exploration: sweeping over millions of NPU hardware configurations (e.g., number of chips) and software parameters (e.g., batch size, parallelism config) to find the "optimal" setting.
+NeuSim automatically parallelizes simulation jobs across multiple machines using Ray to speed up large-scale design space explorations.

 NeuSim can be used to:
 - Evaluate the performance and power of a single tensor operator on a specific NPU hardware configuration.